 International co-operation for export credit financing, how UK Export Finance works with the OECD, the EU, the Paris Club and the Berne Union.

-UK Export Finance works with a number of international organisations and has established co-operation agreements with other export credit agencies.
+UK Export Finance works with a number of international organisations that discuss and regulate Export Credits.
+UK Export Finance has also established co-operation agreements with many other export credit agencies (ECAs).

 Organisation for Economic Co-operation and Development (OECD)

 The OECD has developed a system of international regulation for the provision of medium and long-term export credits by member governments.
 This work is supported by the Export Credits Division in the Trade and Agriculture Directorate of the OECD Secretariat.

 There are two groups in the OECD that discuss and regulate export credits.
 These are: